nashtonorm17/FinalGreenThumb/README.md

 You must download all files in repo to local machine making sure to preserve file name paths used in files

-*NOTE If file names are not preserved the website will not work properly
+*NOTE: If file names are not preserved the website will not work properly

 ## Run
 'npm start' or 'nodemon app'